 Philip Seib is professor emeritus of journalism and public diplomacy at the University of Southern California and principal investigator of the Faith Diplomacy Initiative.

-Erin Singshinsuk currently serves as the Executive Director of the U.S. Commission on International Religious Freedom.
-As the Executive Director, she is responsible for directing the day-to-day operations of the Commission and managing its staff.
+Erin Singshinsuk serves as executive director of the U.S. Commission on International Religious Freedom.
+She is responsible for directing the day-to-day operations of the commission and managing its staff.

 Monica Toft is a professor of international politics and director of the Center for Strategic Studies at the Fletcher School of Law and Diplomacy, serving as faculty adviser of the Fletcher Initiative on Religion, Law, and Diplomacy.